gvwilson/thirdbit/fiction/maddy-roo/index.md

 ## Unison

-"Surrender!" the service bots boomed in unison, their mechanical voices making keyboards and coffee cups rattle.
+"Surrender!" the service bots boomed together, their mechanical voices rattling keyboards and coffee cups.
-They rolled forward side by side—

-—only to jam against each other in the doorway.
+They rolled forward side by side, only to jam against each other in the doorway.

 "Withdraw!"
 They rolled back,
 paused,